garulovilla/backup/README.md

       // /d - Date => yyyyMMdd
       // /t - Time => hhmmss
       // /o - Original name of file/folder
+      // /n - Name of element
+      // /b - Subfolder of element
       "rename": "",

       // Only keep "n" number of backups.
 This is useful when you have